puppetlabs/puppet-specifications/language/resource-api/README.md

 ```

 > Note: It is recommended to create the command in the `initialize` function of the provider, and store them in a member named after the command, with the `_cmd` suffix.
 This makes it easy to reuse common settings throughout the provider.

-[TODO: it is usually best to avoid saying "It is recommended".
-Could you be more specific on whether they should do it or not?]

 You can set default environment variables on the `@cmd.environment` hash, and a default working directory using `@cmd.cwd=`.